New York state, city target ghost gun sellers in lawsuits | Law-Order

 City and state officials are scrambling to respond to last week's U.S. Supreme Court decision striking down a century-old New York law that strictly limited the carrying of guns outside the home.
 Governor Kathy Hochul has called a special legislative session for Thursday to pass laws to limit the spread of firearms, perhaps by tightening permit requirements or declaring some locations off-limits to the weapons.

-New York City police have this year recovered 175 ghost guns in arrests through mid-June, on pace to exceed last year's 263 total.
-Just 17 were recovered in arrests in 2018.
+A lawyer for Indie Guns said the city lawsuit "appears to be a politically-motivated effort to vilify a small business" that has not broken any laws.
+The other companies did not immediately respond to requests for comment.
+Police have this year recovered 373 ghost guns statewide and 175 in New York City through mid-June, on pace to exceed last year's respective totals of 641 and 263.
 City officials said this month that gun arrests are at a 28-year high.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)